-There’s lots of work-at-home gigs for people in the education field.
+There are lots of work from home gigs for people in the education field.
 Some might be obvious: online tutoring, for example, or helping students write and edit papers remotely.
 There’s plenty of jobs for English Second Language teachers, too.
 But others are less obvious.
 You might be surprised to find opportunities for virtual mathematics teachers.
-Here’s a listing for university supervisor needed to help observe special education teaching candidates, and here’s an entire page full of jobs for remote academic consultants.
+Here’s a listing for university supervisors needed to help observe special education teaching candidates, and here’s an entire page full of jobs for remote academic consultants.

 3. Software Programming

 Computer programmers can often call the shots when taking part-time gig work; there just aren’t enough app programmers or e-commerce site developers in the world yet.
 The more advanced the programming language, the better the pay.
-But a host of coding boot camp programs available (online) promise to make a programmer out of almost anyone within a couple of months.
+But a host of online coding boot camps can make a programmer out of anyone within a couple of months.

 This group might seem a little less obvious.
 However, plenty of money is being made now under the broad heading of virtual assistant and coordination.
-Americans are living crazy lives right now and love outsourcing tasks like making appointments or scheduling travel, tasks that traditionally have been done by administrative assistants but have recently been eliminated by many companies.
+Americans are living crazy lives right now and love outsourcing tasks like making appointments or scheduling travel.
+Tasks that traditionally have been done by administrative assistants but have recently been eliminated by many companies.
 Coordination is a big topic, however, and goes far beyond traditional admin tasks.
 Many involve offering help to busy families.
 Flexjobs has listings for child care coordination, academic support coordination, or social work coordination.
-On the other side of the work-from-home spectrum, a long list of firms are looking for remote project management on FlexJobs.com, from planning marketing meetings to assisting workers with relocations.
+On the other side of the work from the home spectrum, a long list of firms are looking for remote project management on FlexJobs.com, from planning marketing meetings to assisting workers with relocations.

-Plenty of people have skills to offer and advice to give that they discount.
-But the broad category of being a consultant can be very lucrative, and usually offers the chance to work as little or as much as desired.
+Plenty of people have skills to offer and advice to give that the discount.
+The broad category of being a consultant can be lucrative, and usually offers the chance to work as little or as much as desired.
 Experienced human resource professionals can consult on defined benefits plan design or help recruit top-notch new employees.
 Computer engineers can consult on database management, design, or optimization.
 If you have experience in any field, you can offer yourself as a consultant in that arena.

 So please do consider these opportunities (and others like them)!
 If you feel like your budget is squeezed every month, you are hardly alone.
 Unemployment is currently low, but many Americans in the middle class are still struggling.
 Mainly because wage gains just haven’t kept up with increases in the cost of housing, health care, and child care.
-But today’s changing economy does give workers plenty of opportunity to supplement their income with part-time work.
+But today’s changing economy does give workers plenty of opportunities to work from home.
 It takes a sense of entrepreneurship, and maybe a little risk, but the rewards are worth it.
 Don’t overlook sellable skills you have: hunt for opportunities to turn those skills into a little extra money for paying down debt or building up savings.
 It’s worth the work.